Facility Guide & Map

 Dunedin Youth Guild Park - 2750 Bayshore Boulevard

 Dunedin Youth Guild Park is a waterfront park located on the north end of the city on Bayshore Blvd where the Pinellas Trail crosses over Alt 19.
-The park features a kayak launch area, a bike rack, crushed shell parking spaces, picnic tables, trash cans and beautiful landscaping.
+The park features a bike rack, crushed shell parking spaces, picnic tables, trash cans and beautiful landscaping.

 Dunedin Causeway & Honeymoon Island - 1 Causeway Boulevard